Prerequisites: First semester freshmen; major in agricultural economics or related discipline.

 This course is a prerequisite for: ABUS 341, MRKT 341; AECN 201; AECN 235; AECN 265, NREE 265; AECN 301; AECN 316; AECN 345; AECN 346; AECN 367; AECN 376; AECN 436; AECN 453; AECN 474; BLAW 371; BLAW 371H; BLAW 372; ECON 303; ECON 311; ECON 321; ECON 340; ECON 388; ECON 389; FINA 300; FINA 361; MNGT 301; MNGT 301H; MRKT 300; SCMA 331; SCMA 335; SCMA 350; SCMA 350H

 Description: Introduction to spreadsheet use, specifically Microsoft Excel.
 Become proficient at the basic uses of Excel, including data entry, record-keeping, and formula use.
 Also includes more advanced topics including programming logic, data analysis, and presentation of results.

 Description: Various economic principles and business management concepts which are involved in the decision-making process when organizing and operating a farming/ranching operation.
 Includes production economics, record keeping systems, financial budgets and analysis, crop and livestock enterprise analysis, leasing arrangements, depreciation, farm business organizations, farm investment analysis, pasture/rangeland management, and production efficiency indicators.

 Description: Marketing strategies and entrepreneurship ventures throughout a food systems channel from producers of agricultural commodities to processors of food products and the final consumer.
 Entrepreneurship studies dealing with food processors, wholesaling, retailing and food service firms.
 Create strategic marketing plan to introduce a new food product into a retail consumer market.
-Pass/No Pass option not allowed for College of Business Administration majors.

 This course is a prerequisite for: AECN 316